Chloe Magee

 Chloe Noelle Magee (born 29 November 1988) is an Irish professional badminton player.
 She represented her country at the Olympic Games for three consecutive times in 2008 Beijing, 2012 London, and 2016 Rio de Janeiro.
 At the 2008 Summer Olympics in Beijing, she became the first Irish woman to win a badminton match at the Olympics.
 She has been described as "the poster girl for Irish badminton".
 Together with her brother Sam Magee, she clinched a bronze medal at the 2017 European Championships, claiming Ireland's first medal at the European Badminton Championship.

-The duo also captured the bronze medals at the 2015 and 2019 European Games.
+In addition to Sam, she also has two other brothers Daniel and Joshua who played at international level.

 Career

 2007

 In 2007, Magee won the women's doubles title at the Irish International Championships in Lisburn.
 Competing alongside Bing Huang, the pair beat second seeds Eva Lee and Mesinee Mangkalakiri of the United States 21–15, 9–21, 21–11 in the final.